Table of Contents

 • Barbet: Barbet or coopersmith makes its nest in a hole or in a tree trunk.

-Insects and Their Living Habits:
+Insects and Their Living Habits

 Human Shelter:

-Pucca house are made up of bricks, cement, sand, iron, wood and steel. e.g. apartments, flats, bungalow etc.
+• Pucca houses are made up of bricks, cement, sand, iron, wood and steel. e.g. apartments, flats, bungalows etc.

-Various factors play an important role in deciding the choice shelter and some of these factors are following
+Various factors play an important role in deciding the choice of shelter and some of these factors are following

-Specific Houses in Specific Area:
+Specific Houses in Specific Areas

 1. House made up of Mud: